jcorbin/pchepa/README.md

 - run `make all` to use default ( to go faster, run something like `make -j4 all` to build models in parallel, e.g. 4 at a time )
 - or interactively export models from OpenSCAD by paging through each `mode` value under the `Part Selection` customizer tab

-All models are already oriented as intended to print.
+All models are already oriented as intended to print, and should require no additional/generated supports.

+Any models that require support have it designed in, like the power bank base and clips sockets.

 General recommended slicer settings:
 - layer height: 0.2